groupystinks/formask/README.md

 form [FormValues](#values:%20{%20[field:%20string]:%20any%20}) and [FormaskProps](#Formaskprops).

 #### schema?: { [field: string]: { type: string; required?: boolean; [customrule: string]: (value) => Promise<boolean> | boolean } }
-`schema` defines validation rule of each form field. it should manifest itself in [Example](#Example) section.
+`schema` defines validation rule of each form field.
+There's some examples in [Example](#Example).
-`type` should be either 'array', 'boolean', 'number', 'object' or 'string'.
+Support Javascript native types including:
+- String
+- Number
+- Date
+- Boolean
+- Array
+- Array<type> validation
+- Nested object validation

 `required` specify neccassary field.
 Formask will bypass field from validation if required is false.

 `customrule` is used as customized validation function. return `true` means check pass, return `false` means check failed.

 #### errorMessages?: { [field: string]: any }
 `errorMessages` defines corresponding error message to schema.
 If error occur, message will be exposed in `props.errors` (see [FormaskProps](#Formaskprops)).
 It could be string, react element and whatever you may want when error occurs.